RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

 - Ensure that the Directory Server (mfds) service is running and listening on the default port (86).
 - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default port (10086).
 - Ensure that a Redis server is installed and running.

-    The Rocket Enterprise Developer products on Windows include AdoptRedis which is suitable for testing and demonstration purposes.
 - Verify that a PostgreSQL version 12 or later is installed and running.
 - Ensure that you add the PostgreSQL `bin` directory path to the PATH environmental variable, so that you can use `psql`.
 - Install and configure a PostgreSQL ODBC driver: